-Each Journal Club will be facilitated by a member of the Society’s Board of Trustees, or one of our three theme leaders, with participants able to submit their questions and comments for group discussion.
-The Journal Club is endorsed by the Association for Nutrition (AfN).
+Each Journal Club will be facilitated by a member of the Journal Club team with participants able to submit their questions and comments for group discussion.
+The Journal Club is endorsed for Continuing Professional Development (CPD) by the Association for Nutrition (AfN).

 Dr Bernard Corfe, Honorary Programmes Officer, who is leading on this new initiative said: